pfrazee/hyper-vcr/README.md

 ### Detecting conflicts in commits

 All commit operations have a random ID and list the parent commits by their ID.
-When the indexer handles a commit, it compares the listed parents to the current tree's "head commits".
-If one of the head commits is not included in the list of parents, the tree is put in conflict state.
+When the indexer handles a commit, it compares the listed parents to the current branch's "head commits".
+If one of the head commits is not included in the list of parents, the branch is put in conflict state.
 Conflict state is tracked by a list of commit IDs in the tree entry.